For more information, visit our COVID-19 Resource Center.

 There are several participating IU Health locations, where research assistants will ask IU Health patients who are already in the lab for a scheduled blood draw to donate a vile of blood to the Indiana Biobank.
 Recruiters approach patients who are already in the lab for a scheduled blood draw.
 If patients choose to participate, the lab collects an extra vile of blood—no additional needle stick is required.

-Find additional details and learn how to participate at Indiana University Grand Challenge Precision Health Initiative.
+For more information, review these FAQs or find additional details and learn how to participate at IU Precision Health Consent.